-A young boy named Royce Mann shares his empowering poem RISE UP at MLK Ebenezer Church in 2017.
+A young boy named Royce Mann shares his empowering poem RISE UP at MLK Ebenezer Church.
 Listen and be inspired to rise up for those whom voices are not being heard in this new year.
 Be their voice.

 If our youth is able to see and vocalize all of this, there’s something that needs to CHANGE.

 “Let’s rise up.
 Let’s rise up with those overlooked and undervalued by society.”

 This past week we celebrated the life work of Dr. Martin Luther King Jr. This young man was able to express what is means to be an advocate for others through his poem and now is in the national spotlight.
 I’m sure his parents were a voice to him and inspired him to be a voice.

 Rise up for Advocacy through Civic Involvement

 Civic involvement is the best way to make a difference for your child’s future.
 There are numerous ways to make your views known to legislators on Capitol Hill and to our new president.

 Women Behind Organizing the Women’s March on Washington from Vogue.com

 This weekend the nation and the world will experience something that has not be seen orchestrated for many years.
 Women and men in the hundreds of thousands will be stepping forward to express their voice for equality.
 Over a million have joined online throughout the world.